When You're In The Shit, All You See is Shit

 It was tough.
 Every time I used the Quest, all I could see were the things we hadn't done.
 The details we hadn't perfected.
 The features that didn't make the release build.
 The compromises we had made to get the product out.

-It would be easy, to dismiss this reaction as our comms and marketing team doing their job.
-Their ability to make our products look good.
+It would be easy to dismiss this reaction as our comms and marketing team doing their job — their ability to make our products look good.
 But I had a different reaction.

 I was too close to the product.
-I could only see what wasn't done vs all the things we had done.
+I could only see what wasn't done vs. all the things we had done.
 When you're in the shit, all you see is shit.

 All the people who said we shouldn't ship Quest were also too close to it.
 They believed they knew what the market did and didn't want.
 They were wrong.
 Quest was a hit and has defined the VR market to this day.